-Hey guys!
-At the beginning of my pregnancy I made a post about how to survive the first trimester with a toddler.
+At the beginning of my pregnancy, I made a post about how to survive the first trimester with a toddler.
 While morning sickness really did make it hard with a toddler, the third trimester was my hardest.
-I was soooo tired all the time and felt sick (fatigue from standing to long, horrible heart burn to the point of puking, and many other issues) that it was hard to take care of my toddler.
+I was soooo tired all the time and felt sick (fatigue from standing too long, horrible heartburn to the point of puking, and many other issues) that it was hard to take care of my toddler.

 Now I said this in my post about sleeping when your toddler sleeps.
-That’s still true in this trimester, you’re body is making a baby and has been for several months!
-I know it can be really hard (my toddler refuses to nap anymore) but even if you put on a movie on or put your toddler in there room while you nap it’s okay.
+That’s still true in this trimester, your body is making a baby and has been for several months!
+I know it can be really hard (my toddler refuses to nap anymore) but even if you put on a movie on or put your toddler in their room while you nap it’s okay.

 Use distractions for your toddler

 Now I was a mom who didn’t agree with screen time.
 I wanted her to always be doing an educational activity, playing with her toys, doing arts and crafts or be outside enjoying the summer.
 Some day’s that just wasn’t possible for me to keep up with.
 Now I did try my best because getting up and moving around would sometimes make me feel better, but sometimes it made me feel worse.